vectorgrp/sil-kit/docs/api/flexray.rst

 .. highlight:: cpp

-!!!
 Using the FlexRay Controller
 ------------------------------------

-!!!
+.. admonition:: Note

+  The FlexRay service needs a detailed simulation based on the :ref:`VIBE Network Simulator<chap:VIBE-NetSim>`.
+  Because of the intrinsic complexity within FlexRay, no trivial simulation exists.

 Initialization
 ~~~~~~~~~~~~~~~~~~~~

 Before the FlexRay controller can be used and participate in the FlexRay communication cycles,
 it must be configured, and then a Startup phase must take place at the beginning of the simulation.

-!!!
 Configuration
 _______________________________________

 The configuration is performed by setting up a :cpp:class:`ControllerConfig<ib::sim::fr::ControllerConfig>` and passing it to